PunitSoniME/purekit/docs/docs/array/last.md

 ---
-title: 'last'
+title: last
-definition: "last{Array}"
+definition: last(array)
-description: 'Returns the last element of an array.'
+description: Returns the last element of an array.
 ---

 #### Arguments